MapsPeople/docs/src/android/v3/getting-started-on-directions.md

 nextBtn.setOnClickListener(view -> activity.runOnUiThread(() ->  {
     mRoutingRenderer.nextLeg();

-    //After the next leg is rendered we select the current floor.
-Which will be the floor of the leg. mMapControl.selectFloor(mRoutingRenderer.getCurrentFloor());
+    //After the next Leg is rendered, we select the current Floor.
+Which will be the Floor of the Leg. mMapControl.selectFloor(mRoutingRenderer.getCurrentFloor());
 }));

 previousBtn.setOnClickListener(view -> activity.runOnUiThread(() -> {
     mRoutingRenderer.previousLeg();

-    //After the previous leg is rendered we select the current floor.
-Which will be the floor of the leg. mMapControl.selectFloor(mRoutingRenderer.getCurrentFloor());
+    //After the previous Leg is rendered, we select the current Floor.
+Which will be the Floor of the Leg. mMapControl.selectFloor(mRoutingRenderer.getCurrentFloor());
 }));

 clearBtn.setOnClickListener(v -> {
-    //Here we clear the generated route.
+    //Here we clear the generated Route.
     mRoutingRenderer.clear();
 });